Mercy Coalition of West Sacramento

 If you’re around homeless services for very long, you quickly realize that individuals experiencing homelessness need more than services.
 Those impacted need acknowledgement, friendship, dignity, and a voice in their own paths.
-They need a trauma-informed environment that can absorb, alleviate and accompany over the long haul.
+They need a trauma-informed environment where in hope and healing might thrive.

 They need a community that’s not just merciful, but restorative.